 Use Lean Library to show you if the University has access to articles and chapters you need: https://www.libraries.cam.ac.uk/eresources/access-full-text-anywhere

 The Student Union may not be the first place you think of, but they can be a great port of call for advice about anything.
-You can find out more on the CUSU website: https://www.cusu.co.uk/support/
+You can find out more on the Cambridge SU website: https://www.cambridgesu.co.uk/advice/wellbeing/

-The Black Advisory Hub hosts a range of resources to support students, including academic, welfare, financial and career suuport.
+The Black Advisory Hub hosts a range of resources to support students, including academic, welfare, financial and career support.

-Take advantage of what the University provides, in terms of extra-curricular activities, but also the ways in which the University looks to develop all its students personally as professionally: https://www.ppd.admin.cam.ac.uk/
+Take advantage of what the University provides, in terms of extra-curricular activities, but also the ways in which the University looks to allow its students to develop personally as professionally: https://www.ppd.admin.cam.ac.uk/